Divyadharshan/chatify/README.md

 -----
 ### Logging in and Chatting

-1. Login with your respective username.
+1. Create or join a chat room with your username.
-2. Chat with other users in real-time.
+2. Chat with other users in real-time within the room.
-3. Messages are visible only while users are active.
+3. View Online Members in Room Details
-4. Leave the chat when you're done.
+4. Messages disappear once users leave the chat.
-5. Experience disappearing chats
+5. Exit when you're done

 Contributing :
 ------------